Criticism of the BBC: One-sided documentary on racism during Euro 2012

 Eleven days before the tournament took place, the BBC's current affairs programme Panorama, entitled Euro 2012: Stadiums of Hate, included recent footage of supporters chanting various racist slogans and displays of white power symbols and banners in Poland and Nazi salutes and the beating of South Asians in Ukraine.
 The documentary was first commented widely in the British press but was accused of being one-sided, biased and unethical.
 Critics included the British media, anti-racism campaigners, and black and Jewish community leaders in Poland, Polish and Ukrainian politicians and journalists, England fans visiting the host nations and footballers (Gary Lineker, Roy Hodgson and others).

-Jonathan Ornstein, the leader of Jewish community in Kraków and a Jewish source used in the documentary, said: "I am furious at the way the BBC has exploited me as a source.
+Jonathan Ornstein, the leader of the Jewish community in Kraków and a Jewish source used in the documentary, said: "I am furious at the way the BBC has exploited me as a source.
 The organization used me and others to manipulate the serious subject of anti-Semitism for its own sensationalist agenda... the BBC knowingly cheated its own audience – the British people – by concocting a false horror story about Poland.
 In doing so, the BBC has spread fear, ignorance, prejudice and hatred.
 I am profoundly disturbed by this unethical form of journalism".

 A reporter from Gazeta Wyborcza, Poland's biggest left-wing newspaper, questioned Panoramas practices and stated, "I am becoming more and more surprised with what the BBC says.
 So far it has denied two situations I witnessed.
 I would not be surprised if the BBC prepared a statement saying that the Panorama crew has never been to Poland".

 The anti-racism campaigner Jacek Purski said, "The material prepared by the BBC is one-sided.
 It does not show the whole story of Polish preparations for the Euros.
 It does not show the Championship ran a lot of activities aimed at combating racism in the 'Respect Diversity' campaign.
 For us the Euro is not only about matches.
 The event has become an opportunity to fight effectively against racism and promote multiculturalism.
 There is no country in Europe free from racism.
 These are the facts".

 The nations fined by UEFA for racism were not the hosts but the visitors from Spain, Croatia, Russia and Germany.
 The Royal Dutch Football Association issued a complaint to UEFA after monkey chants were thought to be aimed at their black players during an open training session in Kraków, but UEFA denied the chants were racially motivated.